Lectures on the Growth and Development of the United States, Volume 10 |

 Page 482

-... progress in all lines of indus- try , a general tendency toward the con- solidation of capital and of industrial enterprises , on extension of commerce under the protection of the tariff , a great increase 482 AGRICULTURAL DECLINE .
+... in all lines of indus- try , a general tendency toward the con- solidation of capital and of industrial enterprises , on extension of commerce under the protection of the tariff , a great increase 482 AGRICULTURAL DECLINE .

-... progress in all lines of indus- try , a general tendency toward the con- solidation of capital and of industrial enterprises , on extension of commerce under the protection of the tariff , a great increase 482 AGRICULTURAL DECLINE .
+... in all lines of indus- try , a general tendency toward the con- solidation of capital and of industrial enterprises , on extension of commerce under the protection of the tariff , a great increase 482 AGRICULTURAL DECLINE .

 Page 483